ioanmeri/software-architecture-and-design-of-modern-large-scale-systems/02-system-requirements-and-architectural-drivers.md

 <b>Examples</b>

-"When a rider logs into the service mobile app, the system must display a map with nearby drivers within 5 miles radius"
+_When a rider logs into the service mobile app, the system must display a map with nearby drivers within 5 miles radius_

 - Input: a rider logs into the service mobile app
 - Output: display a map with nearby drivers within 5 miles radius

-"When a rider is completed, the system will charge the rider's credit card and credit the driver, minus service fees"
+_When a rider is completed, the system will charge the rider's credit card and credit the driver, minus service fees_

 - Input event: completion of the ride
 - Outcome of the operation: transfer of the money